 - 1. (Formal session) General Speaker's List

-- 2. (Informal Session) Moderated Caucus
+- 2. (Formal Session) Moderated Caucus

-- 3. (Informal Session) Un-Moderated Caucus Upon setting the agenda, the Speaker's List is open- either in the discretion of Chairs or by delegates proposing a Motion to Open Speaker's List.
+- 3. (Informal Session) Un-Moderated Caucus

+Upon setting the agenda, the Speaker's List is open - either at the discretion of Chairs or by delegates proposing a Motion to Open Speaker's List.

-GENERAL SPEAKER'S LIST
+• GENERAL SPEAKER'S LIST

-- 1. The General Speaker's List shows the order of speakers for the topic being on agenda and is open for the whole duration of the discussion. - 2.
-Speaking time for the General Speaker's List is set to 90 seconds.
-The time limit can be altered by a Motion to Change the Speaker's Time. - 3.
-The Speaker's List is open just for the topic currently being on the agenda.
+1. The General Speaker's List shows the order of speakers for the topic being on agenda and is open for the whole duration of the discussion.

+2. Speaking time for the General Speaker's List is set to 90 seconds (i.e. 11/2 minutes).
+The time limit can be altered by the Chairperson's discretion.

+3. The Speaker's List is open just for the topic currently being on the agenda.